whrit/TradingAgents/README.md

 We built TradingAgents with LangGraph to ensure flexibility and modularity.
 We utilize `o1-preview` and `gpt-4o` as our deep thinking and fast thinking LLMs for our experiments.
 However, for testing purposes, we recommend you use `o4-mini` and `gpt-4.1-mini` to save on costs as our framework makes **lots of** API calls.

+By default the graph only produces a recommendation, but when you set `auto_execute_trades: True` (and provide broker credentials) the final BUY/SELL decision will be routed through `tradingagents.brokers.interface`.
+Use the companion configuration keys `default_trade_quantity`, `default_order_type`, and `default_time_in_force` to control how those automated orders are submitted.

 ### Python Usage

 To use TradingAgents inside your code, you can import the `tradingagents` module and initialize a `TradingAgentsGraph()` object.
 The `.propagate()` function will return a decision.
 You can run `main.py`, here's also a quick example: